College of Liberal Arts

 THEOL 203 Letters of St. Paul (3)

-A historical, literary, and theological study of St. Paul's letters (especially the uncontested), focusing on his treatment of the basic themes and issues of primitive Christianity.
+A historical, literary, and theological study of St. Paul's letters (especially the uncontested letters), focusing on his treatment of the basic themes and issues of primitive Christianity.
 Such an exploration would include: foundational notions about God, Christology, biblical justice, biblical ethics, and how such themes and concerns are lived out in the lives of contemporary Christians.

 THEOL 204 The Church (3)